WILHELMINA BARNS-GRAHAM

 1912-2004

-Barns-Graham has exhibited consistently since the 1940s and the shows are too many to cite here but include her Retrospective exhibition (198990), W Barns-Graham at 80 (1992-93), and W Barns-Graham: Painting as Celebration, originated by the Crawford Arts Centre in 2001, all of which toured to Museums around the UK.
-In 1999 Tate St Ives presented a major survey exhibition, Wilhelmina Barns-Graham: An Enduring Image, and in 2005, Tate published a new catalogue to accompany their exhibition of selected highlights from Barns-Graham's career, Movement and Light Imag(in)ing Time.
+Barns-Graham has exhibited consistently since the 1940s.
+As part of the St Ives Group she has been in all the major survey exhibitions including the significant 1985 St Ives 1939-64, at the Tate Gallery, London.
+This was followed by the Retrospective exhibition (198990), W Barns-Graham at 80 (1992-93), and W Barns-Graham: Painting as Celebration (2002–4), all of which toured to Museums around the UK.
+In 1999 Tate St Ives presented a major survey exhibition, Wilhelmina Barns-Graham: An Enduring Image, and in 2005, Tate published a new catalogue with an essay by Mel Gooding to accompany their exhibition of selected highlights from Barns-Graham's career, Movement and Light Imag(in)ing Time.
+Her Centenary year began in London with the Fleming Collection's significant survey exhibition: Wilhelmina Barns-Graham; a Scottish artist in St Ives.